Make the BEST Gluten-Free No-Bake cookies using this simple pantry style recipe, using peanut butter and certified gluten-free oats!

 - Prepare cookie sheets with greased wax paper or parchment paper then set aside.

-- In a heavy saucepan, put sugar, cocoa, butter, and milk.
+- In a heavy saucepan, stir in the sugar, cocoa, butter, and milk.

-- Cook the mixture up until it boils.
+- Let the mixture cook on medium-high heat until it begins to boil.
 Let it boil for 1 minute then remove from heat.
+Do not go over a minute.

-- Add in the salt, vanilla, and peanut butter.
-Stir it well until the peanut butter is melted.
+- Whisk or stir in the salt, vanilla, and peanut butter.
+Stir the mixture well until the peanut butter is melted.

-- Stir in the oatmeal and mix thoroughly.
+- Fold in the oatmeal and mix thoroughly.

-- Drop in spoonfuls onto the wax paper and let harden.
+- Drop in spoonfuls onto the prepared baking sheets and let harden or 30 minutes to 1 hour before serving.

 - Makes approximately 2 dozen.